 And, we use it to create and run our own advertising, like this execution from last year.

 Pinterest claims to have 322 million monthly users worldwide, so it’s clearly popular.
 That’s a lot of people you can put your brand in front of.
-Though, it’s only just over 10% of the 2.7 billion regular users that Facebook has.
+Though, it’s only just over 10% of the 2.7 billion regular users Facebook has.

 And yet, despite all the users, you have to say, it’s not one of those social media channels you hear a lot of “buzz” about.